Bounties-Network/StandardBounties/docs/documentation.md

 `address public issuer`
 The issuer is the creator of the bounty, and has full control over administering its rewards.

-`string public issuerContact`
-This is used for the issuer to give participants an off-chain method of communication to maintain healthy contact.

 `address public arbiter`
 The arbiter is an individual or contract who is able to accept fulfillments on the issuer's behalf.
 The arbiter is also disallowed from fulfilling the bounty.